replicante-io/replicante.io/content/docs/devnotes/main/notes/discovery/index.md

 {{< img "discovery.png" "Overview: cluster discovery" >}}

-  0. One or more `DiscoverySetting` object is applied though the API.
+  0. Users apply one or more `DiscoverySetting` objects though the API.
   1. The cluster `discovery` component periodically runs at fixed intervals.
      The interval should be short as it determines the delay between discoveries needing to run and them being scheduled.